akosipax/portfolio/src/blog/2_dropbox-oauth.md

 Now that we've loaded our Configuration class, when we run `pytest` again, we'll see that our first assertion passed since our Configuration class has the `DROPBOX_SECRET_KEY` property.

-However, our 2nd assertion still fails since we haven't specified a value for the DROPBOX_SECRET_KEY.
+However, our 2nd assertion still fails since we haven't specified a value for the `DROPBOX_SECRET_KEY`.
 For that, we'll create our .env file.

 ```
  assert 'DROPBOX_SECRET_KEY' in app.config